-1 O Para Issue/risk/Recommendation Management action/response Responsible officer Target date - 99 Convener of the Audit, Scrutiny and Petitions Board The convener of the Audit, Scrutiny and Petitions Board is currently a member of the administration when best practice would be for the convener to be from the opposition.
-We recommend that this position is reviewed in the medium term and that the administration following the local government elections in 2017 adopt a policy of having the convener of the main audit and scrutiny board from the opposition.
-The March 2015 Local Government Overview Report was included in papers for the Audit, Scrutiny and Petitions Board in June 2015.
+No. No. Para Issue/risk/Recommendation Management action/response Responsible Target officer date ~ 99 Convener of the Audit, Scrutiny and Petitions Board The convener of the Audit, Scrutiny and Petitions Board is currently a member of the administration when best practice would be for the convener to be from the opposition.
+We recommend that this position is reviewed in the medium term and that the administration following the local government elections in 2017 adopt a The March 2015 Local Government Overview Report was included in papers for the Audit, Scrutiny and Petitions Board in June 2015.
 The next local government elections will not take place until 2017.
-The Head of Corporate Governance will raise with the incoming administration the Audit Scotland recommendations on convener of audit committees.
-Head of Corporate Governance May 2017 7 06 Register of interests Register of interests for members are available on the council website but the register for chief officers is not.
+The Head of Corporate Governance will raise with the incoming administration the Audit Scotland recommendations on convener of audit Head of Corporate Governance May 2017 poincy or riaving the converter of the main addit and scrutiny board from the opposition.
+7 06 Register of interests Register of interests for members are available on the council website but the register for chief officers is not.
 We recommend that all register of interests are made available on the Renfrewshire Council website.
 The council will consider the recommendation taking into account good practice in other public sector organisations and the interaction of public disclosure with other relevant legislation and regulation.
 Director of Finance and Resources Dec 2015